-$$n = cell_index[i,j] - 1,$$

-then the ordered pair [m,n] specifies the location of the elements in the Level 2B Product which were generated using sigma0[i,j].
-Thus, wind\speed[m,n,0] and wind\dir[m,n,0] in the Level 2B Product are the wind speed and wind direction of the ambiguity with the highest max\likelihood\est for the wind vector cell where sigma0[i,j] is located in the Level 2A Product.
+In other words, if m = row_number[i] - 1 and n = cell_index[i,j] - 1, then the ordered pair [m,n] specifies the location of the elements in the Level 2B Product whichwere generated using sigma0[i,j].
+Thus, wind_speed[m,n,0] and wind_dir[m,n,0] in the Level 2B Product are the wind speed and wind direction of the ambiguity with the highest max_likelihood_est for the wind vector cell where sigma0[i,j] is located in the level 2A Product.
 Users should note that sigma0[i,j] represents just one of several scatterometer measurements which contribute to the same wind vector solution.

-This reasoning applies only for those $\sigma_o$ values that lie within the rev that is designated in the name of the Level 2A Product file.
+This reasoning applies only for those σ_0 values that lie within the rev that is designated in the name of the Level 2A Product file.
 The first 39 wind vector cell rows in each Level 2A file represent measurements that are located in the spacecraft rev that precedes the one specified in the file name.
-The final 39 wind vector cell rows in each Level 2A file represent measurements that are located in the spacecraft rev that follows the one specified in file name.
-Thus, the Level 2B Processor does not use any of the $\sigma_o$ values in the first 39 or last 39 wind vector cell rows of the input Level 2A Product for wind retrieval.
+The final 39 wind vector cell rows in each Level 2A file represent measurements that are located in the spacecraft rev that precedes the one specified in the spacecraft rev that follows the one specified in file name.
+Thus, the Level 2B Processor does not use any of the σ_0 values in the first 39 or last 39 wind vector cell rows of the input Level 2A Product for wind retrieval.

-9.6 Selected Element Definitions
+9.7 Selected Element Definitions

-9.6.1 Complete Level 3 Definitions
+9.7.1 Complete Level 3 Definitions

-9.6.1.1 ancillary\data\descriptors
+9.6.1.1 ancillary_data_descriptors